Bookports/Bookports/README.md

 # Emergence

-A free software ILS.
+An open-source ILS for the digital library era.

 ## Usage

-# FIXME

-    $ java -jar emergence-0.1.0-standalone.jar [args]
+In heavy development, not ready for production use yet.

 # Ideas

-See [here][ideas] for a overview of my ideas for `emergence`.
+See [here][ideas] for a overview of ideas for Emergence.

 ## License

-Copyright © 2016 Dom Rodriguez
+Copyright © 2016 Dom Rodriguez.

-See LICENSE for licensing.
+See [LICENSE][license] for licensing terms.

-[ideas]: IDEAS.md
+[ideas]: /doc/IDEAS.md
+[license]: /LICENSE